 If you are interested in doing historical research about Atlantic City, consider using the Atlantic City Free Public Library's Atlantic City Heritage Collections.

-Because some of the items in the collection are fragile or irreplaceable, the Alfred M. Heston Research Room is a closed-stack area with access provided only by Library personnel at certain times.
+Because some of the items in the collection are fragile or irreplaceable, the Alfred M. Heston Research Room is a closed-stack area with access provided only by Library personnel by appointment only.
 Researchers must register and present a form of photo identification to see materials.
 Researchers must also agree to follow certain rules for the use of archival materials, which will be explained when the researcher arrives.

 If you are not able to visit in person to conduct your researcher, you should consider sending a researcher.
 Here are a few places that provide researchers.
 ACFPL does not vet or recommend a particualar site or researcher.